*Please note, the following post has been updated with the most recent SECURE Act of 2019

 A 1035 exchange, named after a provision in the Internal Revenue Code, allows you, under particular circumstances, to exchange one annuity for another without incurring taxes.

-The fact of the matter is, the majority of annuities are overpriced.
-You are paying a premium for that guarantee, and there’s nothing wrong with that, but there are low-cost annuity options available.
+The fact of the matter is the majority of annuities are overpriced.
+You are paying a premium for that guarantee, and there’s nothing wrong with that, but low-cost annuity options are available.
 You can and should shop around.

 A word of caution.
-Make sure the current annuity does not have any surrender charges before you consider a 1035 exchange.
+Make sure the current annuity has no surrender charges before considering a 1035 exchange.

 Roll a qualified annuity into an IRA

 If you inherit a qualified annuity, you can roll it into an inherited IRA.
-IRAs have lower fees and usually have a better investment selection compared to annuities. , but keep in mind, you’re giving up the guarantee if you annuitize.
-It doesn’t matter if you’re a spouse, you can make it your own IRA, or a non-spouse, you can make it an inherited IRA.
+IRAs have lower fees and usually have a better investment selection than annuities.
+But remember, you’re giving up the guarantee if you annuitize.
+It doesn’t matter if you’re a spouse.
+You can make it your own IRA, or a non-spouse, you can make it an inherited IRA.

 Inherited annuity notes of warning

-Qualified, non-qualified, lump, 5-year, 10-year, annuitize, 1035, it’ll make your head spin.
+Qualified, non-qualified, lump, 5-year, 10-year, annuitize, 1035… these names will make your head spin.
 There is no one solution for everyone.
-Your needs, tax situation, age, and comfort level all go into the equation on how best to handle an inherited annuity.
-Inherited annuities are complicated, proceed carefully, and if you have any confusion or questions, don’t hesitate to contact us or your CERTIFIED FINANCIAL PLANNER™ professional.
+Your needs, tax situation, age, and comfort level determine how best to handle an inherited annuity.
+Inherited annuities are complicated.
+Proceed carefully, and if you have any confusion or questions, don’t hesitate to contact your CERTIFIED FINANCIAL PLANNER™ professional or us.

-If you know someone you think it could help, I’d love for
+If you know someone you think could help, I’d love for

 you to consider sharing it with them.
 You can do this easily via any of the share